Autism-friendly guidelines for visiting Amos Rex

 The baby changing room is located in the same area as the lockers.
 The door is located on the black wall with slats, to the right of the doorway leading to the toilets.
 The baby changing room has a changing table, hand shower, and potty.

-If you choose to, baby strollers be left along the back wall of the locker area during your visit.
+Baby strollers can be left along the back wall of the locker area during your visit.
 There is a small stroller icon on the wall in the storage area.
 Please note that no prams or strollers may be left in front of an emergency exit.
 You can also bring your stroller with you to the exhibition, but leave any large items in the lockers or storage area.
 The museum also has strollers that you can borrow.
 Our staff are happy to help.

 Entrance to the exhibition